oshevchuk27/Flixster/README.md

 - [x] (10pts) User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.

 #### BONUS
-- [x] (2pts) Views should be responsive for both landscape/portrait mode.
+- [x] (2pts) Views should be responsive for both landscape/portrait mode. (implemented but did not know how to display on LiceCap).
    - [x] (1pt) In portrait mode, the poster image, title, and movie overview is shown.
    - [x] (1pt) In landscape mode, the rotated alternate layout should use the backdrop image instead and show the title and movie overview to the right of it.